zmkfirmware/zmk/docs/docs/keymaps/behaviors/layers.md

 Some of those behaviors are still in the works; the ones that are working now are documented here.

 :::note
 Multiple layers can be active at the same time and activating a layer will not deactivate layers higher up in the "layer stack".
+Layer numbers start at 0 following the order they are defined in the keymap node, `&mo 3` would activate the 4th layer node defined in the keymap.
 See [Layers](../index.mdx#layers) for more information.
 :::

 ## Momentary Layer